 Mission & Vision

-The A&S Office of International, Diversity, and Outreach Programs (IDOP) was established in July 2009 when the Office of International Programs was combined with A&S Diversity and Outreach.
-IDOP’s mission is to support the College in its efforts to transform the teaching, learning, and working environment into one of full inclusion and equity for all, to promote and advance the value of global citizenship, and to develop and sustain outreach programs that empower the community and build knowledge while integrating scholarship with real life experience.
+The A&S Office of International, Diversity, and Engagement Programs (IDEP) was established in July 2009 when the Office of International Programs was combined with A&S Diversity and Outreach.
+IDEP’s mission is to support the College in its efforts to transform the teaching, learning, and working environment into one of full inclusion and equity for all, to promote and advance the value of global citizenship, and to develop and sustain outreach programs that empower the community and build knowledge while integrating scholarship with real life experience.

 We see true intellectual and creative freedom as impossible without exposure to and respect for diverse perspectives and experiences.
 Our goal by 2020 is to be an active partner with other A&S units in providing equal access to the services, opportunities, and resources necessary and desirable for a truly excellent education; a healthy, thriving, and inclusive work environment; and full, responsive and respectful engagement with our surrounding community both home and abroad.

 Faculty, students, staff, and community members are aware that IDOP is ready, willing, and able to provide professional development, advice, and mentoring on issues of diversity, inclusion, and cultural humility, as well as a full range of interventions.
 They are supported by supervisors in their efforts to take advantage of opportunities to improve their respective study and work environments.